DDoS Mitigation

 DDoS MitigationDDoS mitigation is the set of techniques and services that absorb, filter, and re-route distributed denial-of-service attacks before they exhaust a target's network, infrastructure, or application capacity.

-DDoS mitigation combats attacks at three layers: volumetric floods (SYN, UDP, amplification) measured in Gbps or Tbps, protocol attacks (e.g., SYN-flood, slowloris), and application-layer attacks against HTTP/HTTPS and APIs.
-Modern providers — Cloudflare, Akamai, Google, AWS Shield, Imperva — terminate traffic at globally distributed anycast scrubbing centers, applying signature, behavioral, and rate-based filters, plus challenge mechanisms for L7.
-On-prem appliances and BGP flowspec/Remotely Triggered Black Hole (RTBH) remain important for ISPs and large enterprises.
-Effective mitigation requires runbooks, telemetry baselines, and pre-negotiated burst capacity, since defense must be in place before the attack starts.
+DDoS mitigation combats attacks at three layers: volumetric floods (UDP and amplification) measured in Gbps or Tbps, protocol attacks (SYN flood, slowloris) that exhaust connection state, and application-layer (L7) attacks against HTTP/HTTPS and APIs measured in requests per second.
+Modern providers — Cloudflare, Akamai, Google, AWS Shield, Imperva — terminate traffic at globally distributed anycast scrubbing centers, applying signature, behavioral, and rate-based filters plus JavaScript or proof-of-work challenges for L7.
+On-prem appliances and BGP flowspec / Remotely Triggered Black Hole (RTBH) routing remain important for ISPs and large enterprises.

 An anycast scrubbing center absorbs a 2 Tbps UDP-amplification flood at the network edge.